TsunamiWavez/CaesarCipher/README.md

    - Enter `2` to decrypt a message.
    - Enter `3` to exit the program.
 3. Input your message.
+4. Determine the number of characters to shift (from 1 to 25)
-4. The program will output the encrypted or decrypted message.
+5. The program will output the encrypted or decrypted message.
-5. Choose whether to exit or continue.
+6. Choose whether to exit or continue.

 ## Example Usage
 ```